(Adult sexual situations)

 Once inside, I removed my mac, shook it, and draped it over my arm.
 An attendant quickly approached and took it from me.

 “April showers bring May flowers.”
 He sang the words in a melody.
 “Fielding?”
-Then squeezed the coat in between others on a wooden coat stand, threatening to tip.
+Then squeezed the coat in between others on a wooden coat stand that threatened to tip.

 “The Butler, why?”

+Terrence shrugged.
+His eyes evaded me.
 We went into a long corridor.
-The Butler?

 He ushered me into Merryweather’s office.
-The young man knocked and pushed the half-opened door and swung it wide.
-“Fielding.”.
+The young man knocked, pushed the half-opened door and swung it wide.
+“Fielding.”

-A suited man of thirty-ish rose to his feet from behind a desk.
+A suited gentleman of thirty-ish rose to his feet from behind a desk.
 “Good morning, Andrew.”
 His hand outstretched as he came around his desk.
 “Pleased to make your acquaintance.”

 Terrence robotically turned and strode away, shutting the door behind him.
-Robin returned to his seat behind the desk.
-“Let’s just say it opens doors that might otherwise be closed.”
-Waggling his eyebrows.
+Robin sat behind his desk.

 I hesitated to answer, creating an odd silence.
-Smiling cordially as he focused on my face.
+He smiled cordially as he focused on my face.
 “Welcome to the gang.
 We’ve heard some good things about you.
 Down the hall is your office.
 I’ll introduce you around, but first I would like to ‘on-board’ you in my fashion.”

 I felt my head slide subtly sideways in curiosity.
 He stopped and studied me for a moment.
-Leaning forward on his elbows, He picked up a piece of paper and studied it.
+Leaning forward on his elbows, he picked up a piece of paper, scanning it.

 “Your resume is short, but your last position was an insurance adjuster with Hargrove, correct?”

-I nodded.”Yes, that is true… A year and a half… I assure you I was quite thorough in my work.”
+“Yes, that is true, a year and a half… I assure you I was quite thorough in my work.”